inbloom/legacy-projects/lr-connector/README.md

-inBloom LR Connector
+LR Connector
 ===========

-The inBloom LR Connector pulls data from the inBloom Learning Registry node and extracts and inserts relevant data into the LRI.
+The LR Connector pulls data from the Learning Registry node and extracts and inserts relevant data into the LRI.

 External Dependencies